DelineaXPM/dsv-k8s/README.md

 ## Configure

-The webhook requires a JSON formatted list of _role_ to Client Credential and Tenant mappings.
+The webhook requires a JSON formatted list of _role_ to Client Credential and Tenant mappings; [see below](#use).
 The _role_ is a simple name that does not relate to DSV or Kubernetes Roles per se.
-Declaring the _role_ annotation selects which credentials to use to get the DSV Secret.
+Declaring the role annotation selects which credentials to use to get the DSV Secret.
 Using the name of the DSV Role used to generate the credentials is good practice.

 ```json